From Causal Dynamical Triangulations To Astronomical Observations: Astrophysics

 The dispersion relation derived in the previous section can now be used to find the group velocity of photons.
 For the particles having energy $E\ll E_*$ the IR limit approximation (\ref{IRLim}) may be applied, leading to the quadratic deviation

-This expression predicts that the group velocity is increasing with the energy (superluminal behavior).
-Therefore, when a bunch of photons of different energies are emitted simultaneously the ones with the highest energy will arrive first to the observer.
+This expression predicts that the group velocity is increasing (superluminal behavior) or decreasing (subluminal behavior) with the energy depending on whether $d_{\rm UV}$ is smaller or greater than four respectively.
+In case of the dimensional reduction expected in the phase C of CDT, for a bunch of photons of different energies emitted simultaneously the ones with the highest energy will arrive first to the observer.
 This effect can be quantified by the arrival time difference between $E$ and $E\rightarrow 0$ energy photons.
-With use of formula (\ref{groupvelocity}), the corresponding expression is $\tau \simeq - L \frac{3}{15}(2-\epsilon) \left(\frac{E}{E_*}\right)^2$, where $L$ is the distance to a source.
+With use of formula (\ref{groupvelocity}), the corresponding expression is $\tau \simeq - L \frac{3}{15}(4-d_{\rm UV}) \left(\frac{E}{E_*}\right)^2$, where $L$ is the distance to a source.
 Although a huge value of the energy scale $E_*$ is expected\footnote{Presumably of the order of the Planck energy $E_{\rm Pl} \approx 1.22 \cdot 10^{19}$GeV.}, the multiplication by a sufficiently large distance $L$ may bring the value of $\tau$ close to the observational window.

 The effect can be constrained with use of the signals from the high-energy astrophysical sources such as gamma ray bursts (GRB) \cite{AmelinoCamelia:1997gz}.
 In particular, the GRB 090510 remote by $L \approx 5,8 $ Mpc may be used.
-Using the constraint from the \emph{Fermi}-Large Area Telescope \cite{Vasileiou:2013vra} one can find that the energy scale of the dimensional reduction is $E_* > 6.7 \cdot 10^{10}$ GeV at (95 $\%$ CL).
-This constraint is definitely much stronger than any obtained from the accelerator physics experiments (which are reaching energies of the order of $10^{4}$ GeV).
-However, because of the quadratic (in energy) from of the effect, the constraint is distant from the Planck scale\footnote{If the effect had been linear in energy, the observational constraint would be much stronger.}.
+Using the data from the \emph{Fermi}-Large Area Telescope \cite{Vasileiou:2013vra} one can find that constraints on the energy scale of the dimensional reduction are:

+These constraints are definitely much stronger than any obtained from the accelerator physics experiments (which are reaching energies of the order of $10^{4}$ GeV).
+However, because of the quadratic (in energy) from of the effect, the constraint is distant from the Planck scale\footnote{If the effect had been linear in energy, the observational constraint would be much stronger.} Furthermore, the obtained values of constrains are typical to the quadratic corrections, which are obtained in various approaches to quantum gravity (see Ref. \cite{Calcagni:2016azd} for recent review).